IIT-EnergySystemModels/oHySEM/doc/rst/Download.rst

 GAMS

-The openTEPES model can also be solved with `GAMS <https://www.gams.com/>`_ and a valid `GAMS license <https://www.gams.com/buy_gams/>`_ for a solver.
-The GAMS language is not included in the openTEPES package and must be installed separately.
+The oHySEM model can also be solved with `GAMS <https://www.gams.com/>`_ and a valid `GAMS license <https://www.gams.com/buy_gams/>`_ for a solver.
+The GAMS language is not included in the oHySEM package and must be installed separately.
-This option is activated by calling the openTEPES model with the solver name 'gams'.
+This option is activated by calling the oHySEM model with the solver name 'gams'.

 Get started
 -----------

 Developers

-By cloning the `openTEPES repository <https://github.com/IIT-EnergySystemModels/openTEPES/tree/master>`_, you can create branches and propose pull-request.
+By cloning the `oHySEM repository <https://github.com/IIT-EnergySystemModels/oHySEM/tree/master>`_, you can create branches and propose pull-request.
 Any help will be very appreciated.

 Users

 If you are not planning on developing, please follows the instructions of the `Installation <#installation>`_.

-Once installation is complete, openTEPES can be executed in a test mode by using a command prompt.
+Once installation is complete, oHySEM can be executed in a test mode by using a command prompt.
-In the directory of your choice, open and execute the openTEPES_run.py script by using the following on the command prompt (Windows) or Terminal (Linux).
+In the directory of your choice, open and execute the oHySEM_run.py script by using the following on the command prompt (Windows) or Terminal (Linux).
 (Depending on what your standard python version is, you might need to call `python3` instead of `python`.):

-     ``openTEPES_Main``
+     ``oHySEM_Main``

 Then, four parameters (case, dir, solver, results, and console log) will be asked for.

-**Remark:** at this step only press enter for each input and openTEPES will be executed with the default parameters.
+**Remark:** at this step only press enter for each input and oHySEM will be executed with the default parameters.

-After this in a directory of your choice, make a copy of the `9n <https://github.com/IIT-EnergySystemModels/openTEPES/tree/master/openTEPES/9n>`_ or `sSEP <https://github.com/IIT-EnergySystemModels/openTEPES/tree/master/openTEPES/sSEP>`_ case to create a new case of your choice but using the current format of the CSV files.
+After this in a directory of your choice, make a copy of the `9n <https://github.com/IIT-EnergySystemModels/oHySEM/tree/master/oHySEM/9n>`_ or `sSEP <https://github.com/IIT-EnergySystemModels/oHySEM/tree/master/oHySEM/sSEP>`_ case to create a new case of your choice but using the current format of the CSV files.
-A proper execution by ``openTEPES_Main`` can be made by introducing the new case and the directory of your choice.
+A proper execution by ``oHySEM_Main`` can be made by introducing the new case and the directory of your choice.
 Note that the solver is **glpk** by default, but it can be changed by other solvers that pyomo supports (e.g., gurobi, highs).

 Then, the **results** should be written in the folder who is called with the case name.
 The results contain plots and summary spreadsheets for multiple optimized energy scenarios, periods and load levels as well as the investment decisions.

 **Note that** there is an alternative way to run the model by creating a new script **script.py**, and write the following:

-    ``from openTEPES.openTEPES import openTEPES_run``
+    ``from oHySEM.oHySEM import oHySEM_run``

-    ``openTEPES_run(<dir>, <case>, <solver>, <results>, <log>)``
+    ``oHySEM_run(<dir>, <case>, <solver>, <results>, <log>)``

 Tips
 -----------

-1. A complete documentation of the openTEPES model can be found at `<https://opentepes.readthedocs.io/en/latest/index.html>`_, which presents the mathematical formulation, input data and output results.
+1. A complete documentation of the oHySEM model can be found at `<https://oHySEM.readthedocs.io/en/latest/index.html>`_, which presents the mathematical formulation, input data and output results.
 2. Try modifying the **TimeStep** in **oT_Data_Parameter_<case>.csv** and see their effect on results.
 3. Using **0** or **1**, the optimization options can be activated or deactivated in **oT_Data_Option_<case>.csv**.
 4. If you need a nice python editor, think about using `PyCharm <https://www.jetbrains.com/pycharm/>`_.
 It has many features including project management, etc.